wombleton/gitlaw-nz/acts/C/Cadastral Survey Act 2002.md

 ##### 31 Offences relating to licences

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $5,000 who, for the purpose of obtaining a licence or renewal of a licence under this Part (either for himself or herself, or for any other person),---
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $5,000 who, for the purpose of obtaining a licence or renewal of a licence under this Part (either for himself or herself, or for any other person),---

     *   (a) either orally or in writing, makes any declaration or representation that to his or her knowledge is false or misleading in a material particular; or